oracle-livelabs/goldengate/ggma-topologies/bidirectional-replication-using-rest-api/bidirectional-data-replication-using-rest-api.md

 </copy>

 ```

-This script displays the content of the `DBSOUTH` database tables <b>hr.employees</b>.
-You should be able to view the updated table columns that were updated on the `DBSOUTH` database.
+You should be able to view the updated table columns in the table.

-6. After you check that the DML has been captured on the DBSOUTH database, run the script `dbsouth_select.sh`.
-This script contains queries that allow you to check the data on the `DBNORTH` database.
+6. Run the script `dbsouth_select.sh` to check the data on the `DBSOUTH` database.

 ```
 <copy>

-   ./dbnorth_select.sh
+   ./dbsouth_select.sh

 </copy>
 ```
-This script displays the content of the  `DBNORTH` database tables <b>hr.employees</b>.
-You should be able to view the updated table columns that were updated on the `DBNORTH` database.
+This script displays the content of the  `DBSOUTH` database tables <b>hr.employees</b>.
+You should be able to view the updated table columns that were updated on the `DBSOUTH` database.

 ## Task 3: Check the Statistics in Oracle GoldenGate Microservices Web Interface